 Maritime workers have some of the most dangerous jobs in the world.
-From working on offshore drilling rigs to freight vessels to cruise ships, at-sea employment can be many times more fatal or harmful than any mainland occupation.
+From working on offshore drilling rigs to freight vessels to cruise ships, at-sea employment can be many times more deadly or harmful than any mainland occupation.
 That's why our Beaumont maritime lawyers commit our lives to helping injured offshore workers get the money they need to pay for medical care, provide for their families, and face the future with confidence.

 Arnold & Itkin LLP has helped hundreds of maritime workers hold manufacturers, owners, and employers accountable for unsafe practices and unseaworthy ships.
-Offshore work pays well, and the people who do it are often good, courageous people who just want to provide for their families—but when companies take advantage of injured employees, it compels us to force the industry to change.
+Offshore work pays well, and the people who do it are often good, courageous people who just want to provide for their families—but when oil and gas companies take advantage of injured employees, it compels us to force the industry to change.

-If you've been injured in an offshore accident, our Beaumont maritime attorneys may be able to help.
+If you've been injured in an offshore accident, our Beaumont maritime law attorneys may be able to help.
 Call (888) 493-1629 or contact us online to learn what you can do next.

 How Our Beaumont Maritime Lawyers Can Help

 Maritime companies have access to more safety technology than in any period in history, but offshore workers still die at rates far exceeding mainland jobs.
 Why?
 In part because the work is more high-risk and demanding, but in truth, it's because companies refuse to pay to make employees safer.
 Companies realized it's "cheaper" to risk getting fined or cited by regulators than spend money on better safety compliance or fix outdated equipment.

 Our clients all came to us after suffering accidents and injuries like:

 - Diving accidents